mhBrice/thesis/article1/article1.md

 between the first and last measurements varies among the forest plots, it was included as a predictor.

-**Table 1**.
-Description of the predictors used in the multiple linear regression models.
-See Table S2 for details about disturbance types.
+Table: Description of the predictors used in the multiple linear regression models.
+See Table \ref{tab:tabA1.2} for details about disturbance types. \label{tab:tab1.1}

 |Variable name           |Variable description                                          |
 |:-----------------------|:-----------------------------------------------------------------------------|